Our 4-step guide to decorating your first apartment

-With 48 apartment buildings in cities across Canada, you could say we know a thing or two about setting up your first place.
+With over 48 apartment buildings in cities across Canada, you could say we know a thing or two about setting up your first place.
 From artwork to furniture to everything in between, our handy guide will help you plan what you need to decorate it just so – and make the most of your square footage (and your budget).

 If you’ve just signed a lease on your first apartment (yay!), you likely have a couple of months before you move in.
 That gives you some time to scour the Internet for decorating ideas, plan an apartment budget for all the things you’ll need, and daydream about where everything will go.
 The thing about apartments is, you’re generally working with a smaller footprint – and that means your choices need to be a little more thoughtful.
 Planning is the fun part, if not a little daunting, so take a deep breath and take the following advice to get you started.